 You can find information on COVID-19 vaccine walk-up locations and eligibility at vaccinate.dc.gov, or by calling 1-855-363-0333.
 Track the speed of COVID-19 vaccination lines by visiting coronavirus.dc.gov/dontwait.

-- All DC residents residents who are 16 and older are eligible to receive a COVID-19 vaccine.
+- All DC residents who are are 5 and older are eligible for COVID-19 vaccination.

 If you are a Maryland resident, learn more about the Maryland vaccine distribution process and schedule a vaccination appointment at COVIDlink.maryland.gov, or by calling 855-634-6829.
 If you live in Prince George’s County, visit their vaccination registration portal here.
 If you live in Montgomery County, visit their vaccination registration portal here, or call 240-777-0311 to schedule an appointment.

-- All Maryland residents residents who are 16 and older are eligible to receive a COVID-19 vaccine.
+- All Maryland residents who are 5 and older are eligible for COVID-19 vaccination.

 If you are a Virginia resident, learn more about the Virginia vaccine distribution process and schedule a vaccination appointment at vaccinate.virginia.gov, or by calling 877-829-4682.

-- All Virginia residents residents who are 16 and older are eligible to receive a COVID-19 vaccine.
+- All Virginia residents who are 5 and older are eligible for COVID-19 vaccination.

 Scheduling your vaccine appointments:

-Please note, if you get your first COVID-19 vaccine dose at a location other than Whitman-Walker, you can schedule your 2nd dose through Whitman-Walker.
+Please note, if you get your first COVID-19 vaccine dose or full series at a location other than Whitman-Walker, you can schedule your 2nd dose, 3rd dose or booster shot through Whitman-Walker.
 Please visit your state’s local health department website for more information about eligibility and scheduling for vaccination appointments.